UNDERSTANDING SPACs A guide to navigating SPACs

 6. The boom is driven mainly by market volatility, the likelihood of IPOs not succeeding and financial sponsors’ significant amounts of dry powder.

-7. The regulatory framework for SPACs is still evolving; key concerns include insider trading, lack of disclosures and conflicts of interest.
+7. The regulatory framework for SPACs M&A is still evolving; key concerns include insider trading, lack of disclosures and conflicts of interest.

 8. SPACs are likely here to stay, considering the renewed interest of market participants.